On its 12th anniversary, DACA is on the ropes as election looms

 Those sources said the Biden administration is also preparing a second plan that would streamline the process for Dreamers and other undocumented immigrants to request waivers that would make it easier for them to obtain temporary visas, such as H-1B visas for high-skilled workers.

-Ahead of DACA's 12th anniversary, the Biden-Harris campaign released a Spanglish ad titled "Here to Stay" across battleground states.
+Ahead of DACA's 12th anniversary, the Biden-Harris campaign released a Spanglish video titled "Here to Stay."
 It includes a compilation of Dreamers contrasting Mr. Biden's immigration record with that of former President Donald Trump.

 "The former president when it comes to immigration, man, his policies are cruel and ineffective," Harris claims.